openxla/stablehlo/docs/dynamism.md

 cannot be known without evaluating the data, but it can often be compiled using bounded dynamism, spending extra memory on the potential output tensor size.

-Many data-dependent dynamic ops can be modelled using bounded dynamism, where an upper bound on a tensor size is specified, and hardware generally will implement this via tensor padding.
+Many data-dependent dynamic ops can be modeled using bounded dynamism, where an upper bound on a tensor size is specified, and hardware generally will implement this via tensor padding.
 Today there is some support for data-dependent dynamism in PyTorch/XLA and TensorFlow, but JAX does not currently trace operations which